CoinPayments Review

 Choose NOWPayments if you want 350+ coins at 0.5% starting fee with no OneCoin baggage.
 Better documentation, more iGaming connectors, higher Trustpilot score.
 The clear upgrade for most use cases.

 Choose CoinsPaid if iGaming is your primary business.
-500+ casino clients, SoftSwiss and Slotegrator connectors, EU fiat settlement.
+500+ casino clients, a confirmed SoftSwiss connector, EU fiat settlement.
 Built for gambling, not adapted from a general crypto gateway.

 Choose CoinGate if you need European regulatory compliance.
 MiCA licensed by the Bank of Lithuania.
 70+ coins with EUR/USD settlement.
 Full auto KYC/AML.
 Strongest compliance in the crypto gateway space.

 Choose BitPay if US regulatory compliance matters.
-US MSB registered, 100+ coins, USD/EUR fiat settlement at T+1.
-Higher minimums at $200k/month but proper compliance for regulated markets.
+US MSB registered, 100+ coins, EUR settlement at T+1 and USD at T+2.
+Higher minimum at $200k/month but proper compliance for regulated markets.

 NOWPayments